The Master’s Programs

-The Two-year program specifically addresses the needs of students who have a three-year study background in political science (or a related discipline) and would like to gain a more structured and comprehensive knowledge about contemporary political theory, European politics, and different research methodologies and empirical skills necessary for the practice of political science.
-At the same time, the high number and great variety of elective courses give students the opportunity to deepen their knowledge in their chosen field of specialization such as comparative politics, political economy, political communication, or political theory, thus the Two-year program gives a better preparation for doctoral studies.
+The Two-year MA Program specifically addresses the needs of students who have a three-year BA in political science (or a related discipline) and would like to gain a more structured and comprehensive knowledge about contemporary political theory, European politics, and different research methodologies and empirical skills necessary for the practice of political science.
+At the same time, the high number and great variety of elective courses give students the opportunity to deepen their knowledge in their chosen field of specialization such as comparative politics, political economy, political communication, or political theory, thus the Two-year MA Program gives a better preparation for doctoral studies.
 Click here to read the Hungarian description of the program.

 - Specialization Religious Studies*

 Students of the Two-year MA Program have the opportunity to participate in the Specialization Religious Studies (SRS).
 Coordinated by the CEU Center for Religious Studies, the SRS awards a non-degree certificate, complementing our degree in Political Science (Advanced Certificate in Religious Studies).
 The SRS offers a number of Religious Studies Scholarships (RSS) to qualified students, applicants should indicate their interest in their application to be considered.
 To find out more please visit the CEU Center for Religious Studies.